 - Traveling to Seoul alone?
-Join a group tour like this where you’re bound to meet other travelers.
+Join one of these group tours where you’re bound to meet other travelers.
 You can even pair your Bukhansan hike with a stop at a jimjilbang.
 Find more information here.

 Have you been hiking in Bukhansan?
 Would you do the expert route to avoid the crowds?
 Let me know in the comments section below!